 We've been using AWS (Amazon Web Services) cloud services for several years.
-For a long time, however, we’d never had the opportunity to check the text interface of Amazon Lex, until a client asked us: "Test the concept of chatbot for a medical startup."
+For a long time, however, we hadn't had the opportunity to check the text-based interface of Amazon Lex until a client asked us: "Test the concept for a chatbot for a medical startup."

-First, I'd like to highlight some important issues.
-If you're a designer, to be able to design and implement the chatbot in Amazon Lex, you need:
+I'd like to highlight some critical issues.
+If you're a designer and you want to design and implement a chatbot using Amazon Lex, you need the following: